You had radiation therapy to treat prostate cancer. This article tells you how to care for yourself after treatment.

 - Urinary incontinence.
 You may not develop or notice this problem for several months or years after radiation is complete.

-A health care provider will draw colored markings on your skin when you have radiation treatment.
+A provider will draw colored markings on your skin when you have radiation treatment.
 These markings show where to aim the radiation and must stay in place until your treatments are finished.
 If the marks come off, tell your provider.
 DO NOT try to redraw them yourself.

 To take care of the treatment area: